skrivenk/JobTrackerApp/README.md

 #  Java Job Application Tracker

 A Java Swing-based desktop application to help job seekers track, manage, and analyze their job applications.
-The app uses an embedded H2 database and offers features like search, edit, report generation, and CSV export — all in a clean, multi-panel GUI.
+The app uses an embedded H2 database and offers features like search, edit, report generation, and CSV export, all in a clean, multi-panel GUI.

 ---